Vittorio Amandola

-Biography
+Career

 Born in Perugia, Amandola began his career in the theatre world in the 1970s and found great success starring in various plays and later went on to direct his own theatre productions.
 He also starred in several Italian films and television shows.
 In 2006, he made notable cameos in RIS Delitti Imperfetti and Don Matteo.

 Amandola was also known as a voice actor.
 He voiced Waylon Smithers in the Italian-Language version of The Simpsons until his death in 2010 and he even dubbed many Disney characters into the Italian language, particularly during the Disney Renaissance period.
 One of these roles included Lumière from Beauty and the Beast.
 From 1989 to 2000, he was the Italian voice of Goofy as well as Yosemite Sam in Looney Tunes from 1996 to 2006.

-Personal life
+Personal life and death

 Amandola was married to voice actress Sonia Scotti.
 He was also the stepfather to her two children.

-Death

-Amandola died of cancer in Rome on 22 July 2010 nearly three months before his 58th birthday.
+Amandola died of cancer in Rome on 22 July 2010, aged 57.
 The Italian voices of Smithers and Yosemite Sam were passed on to Pasquale Anselmo and Pierluigi Astore respectively.